HimanshiSingh2304/Creating-server-using-Http-Module/README.md

 # Creating-server-using-Http-Module
-We are using Node.js http module to serve the index.html file when the user accesses the root URL (/).
-Ensure that CSS files and images from the public folder are served properly.
+1.We are using Node.js http module to serve the index.html file when the user accesses the root URL (/).
+2.We ensure that CSS files and images from the public folder are served properly.